DrMulusewFikere/BeeGWAS/README.md

 # BeeGWAS

-Genome-wide association study (GWAS) simulation and analysis pipeline for honey bee (*Apis mellifera*) colony traits.
+This repository provides an R-based workflow for simulating and analyzing genome-wide association studies (GWAS) in honey bee (Apis mellifera) colony traits.

+Phenotypes are simulated by explicitly defining key genetic parameters, including genetic variance, environmental variance, and the genetic correlation between queen and worker effects.
+The framework integrates empirical genomic data, which are imported into the SIMplyBee R package to ensure biologically realistic simulations.
-This repository contains the full R workflow used to simulate colony-based genetic architectures and evaluate GWAS performance under different biological and statistical scenarios.
+The pipeline enables the evaluation of GWAS performance under a range of biologically and statistically relevant scenarios.

 The associated manuscript has been submitted to *Scientific Reports*.